Welcome to the KIT Faculty of Mechanical Engineering!

 A list of all projects/work offered at Bachelor or Master level can be found here:

-You can also check the homepages of the institutes to see which projects/works are currently being offered.
+If this is not the case, please check the homepages of the institutes to see which projects/works are currently being offered.
 Please select the institute you are interested in and click through to the offer of "Studies and Teaching" up to the offer of "Studies/Theses".

 If you find a suitable project, write an e-mail to the contact person, asking about the conditions such as content, language, ECTS credits ...
 Normally, the KIT Faculty of Mechanical Engineering awards 15 ECTS for Bachelor theses and 30 ECTS for Master theses.
 In exceptional cases, the assignment of tasks and the ECTS number can be adapted to the requirements of your home university.
 Please discuss this directly with your supervisor at the institute.
 In any case, both your supervisor at KIT and the responsible person at your home university must agree with the project you have chosen.